-- Initiating or approving transactions external to the OAG.
+- initiating or approving transactions external to the OAG; and

 Furthermore, where the Auditor General has or is expected to have roles and/or responsibilities that fall outside of auditing, safeguards are established to limit impairments to independence or objectivity.

-- Make balanced assessments of all available and relevant facts and circumstances.
+- make balanced assessments of all available and relevant facts and circumstances; and

 The Auditor General confirms to the Audit Committee, at least annually, the organizational independence of the OAG.